-It can often be the case that family members are unaware of where important documents are held and/or who to contact upon event of incapacity or death.
+It can often be the case that family members are unaware of where important documents are held and/or who to contact in the event of incapacity or death.

-This situation can be alleviated by containing this information all in one document, listing appropriate wealth managers, accountants and solicitors, with their contact details along with anything else you think may be relevant or could help should something happen to you.
+It helps to include all of the relevant information in one document listing appropriate wealth managers, accountants and solicitors, with their contact details along with anything else you think may be relevant or could help should something happen to you.